rt106/rt106.github.io/REFERENCE.md

   * Returns:  A JSON structure containing the list of analytics.

 * __/v1/datastore/patients/:patient/executions/:execid/analytics/:analytic/results__
   * Description:  Get the list of result types that have been generated for the execution of the analytic.
+Generally each result may be a path.
+(See above.)
   * Returns:  A JSON structure containing the list of results.

 * __/v1/datastore/patients/:patient/executions/:execid/analytics/:analytic/results/root__